Bankoga/golem/docs/config_rules.md

 ### Destinations

-Each point in a layer is a destination.
+Each point in a layer is a pod.
 Destinations are end points for cell axon projections.
 They contain either one or more cells based on the specs of the relevant config.

 ### Cells

 A cell in a human brain can broadly be described by two categories: neuronal, and glial.
 Neurons are the processors of the brain, and glial cells serve as maintenance, neuromodulation, and scaffolding.
 In this framework, the role of glial cells are largely played by the framework itself.
 Additionally, certain aspects of the brain that are controlled by glial cells, like myelination, are currently excluded in order to reduce the complexity of initializing a network, and the ongoing structural plasticity during activation.

 The two major properties of a cell are activation_type, and cell_morphology.
 Activation type determines how a cell is consumed, and morphology determines how it consumes.
-We assume that all cells project to some destination(s).
+We assume that all cells project to some pod(s).

 > Randomly generate the lengths of seconday dendrites based on morphology?
 > Usage based growth may need to be implemented at some point